It's on the Meter: Route

 The route was designed to take “the longest route ever, because taxi drivers always take all the longest way around,” and encompassed over fifty countries.

 The expedition started in Covent Garden, London before driving to Dover, England and ferrying over to France.
 The expedition then passed through Belgium, Netherlands, Germany, Denmark, Sweden and into Finland where the team drove to the Arctic Circle and saw the Northern Lights.

-The expedition then travelled through Russia (where the team were arrested in Moscow), Belarus, Ukraine, Poland, Czech Republic, Austria, Germany, Lichtenstein, Switzerland, France, Monaco, Italy and San Marino.
+The expedition then travelled through Russia (where the team were arrested in Moscow), Belarus, Ukraine, Poland, Czech Republic, Austria, Germany, Liechtenstein, Switzerland, France, Monaco, Italy and San Marino.
 The original route took the team down to Sicily to catch a ferry to Tunisia but due to the conflict in Libya the route was revised to instead pass through the Balkans.

 The team passed through Croatia, Bosnia, Montenegro, Kosovo, Macedonia and Greece before arriving in Turkey in April 2011.
 Due to the demonstrations in Syria the team further modified the route and next travelled to Georgia and Armenia before heading back into Turkey and down into Iraq.
 Whilst in northern Kurdistan their radiator burst but a replacement was built in Arbil auto bazaar and the team continued into Iran.
 Near the Qom the team were detained and questioned by the secret police after mistakenly camping next to an artillery installation.
 At this point Archer and Purnell travelled by air to Dubai in order to obtain Pakistani visas and Ellison (who had already secured a visa in the UK) continued through the Baluchistan desert.